-Luckily, the film that follows the rump-shaking opening is a wonderful, breezy affair from the heyday of Hong Kong cinema.
-It was a time when the silver screen was ruled by the likes of Linda Lin Dai and the subject of this particular movie, Grace Chang.
-Grace was the reigning queen of Cathay Studios, one of the greatest and most respected studios in the history of Asian film.
-Few and far between were the films that didn’t feature Grace singing, dancing, and flashing her million dollar smile at the camera.
-She was the total package – a wonderful singer, a unique beauty, and an utterly captivating actress.
-Unfortunately, the bulk of her work – and indeed the bulk of Cathay’s films in general – were unknown outside of Asia.
-They disappeared after their initial theatrical runs, and only a few ever showed up on any home video format.
-When the rare film did make it to video or DVD, it was almost always without subtitles.
-Thus, some of the most important films and names in Hong Kong’s impressive cinematic history remained virtually unknown to new viewers.
+Mambo Girl opens with a shot of Golden Age icon Grace Chang shaking her bon-bon to a Latin-flavored mambo number while wearing checkered Capri pants.
+So, we’re in pretty good territory right from the start.
+The film that follows the rump-shaking opening is a breezy affair from the heyday of Hong Kong cinema.
+It was a time when the screen was ruled by the likes of Linda Lin Dai and the star of this particular movie, Grace Chang.
+Grace was the reigning queen of Cathay Studios, one of the most respected studios in the history of Asian film.
+Few and far between were the films that didn’t feature Grace singing, dancing, and flashing her smile at the camera.

-By the mid-60′s the studio began to decline.
-Loke died in a plane crash in 1964, and the Shaw Brothers productions began to eclipse those of Cathay.
+By the mid-1960s, the studio began to decline.
+Loke died in a plane crash in 1964, and Shaw Brothers productions began to eclipse those of Cathay.
 The Shaws simply had more money to throw into their projects, and they lured away a number of Cathay’s biggest stars, chief among them Linda Lin Dai.
-By the end of the decade, the Cathay Studio had lost nearly all direction.
+By the end of the decade, Cathay had lost nearly all direction, and it’s style of film was out of fashion.
 Whimsical romantic comedies and dramas, especially in black and white, were no longer as popular as they had once been.
-Cathay was sold to a young upstart studio that would eventually do to the Shaw Bros. what the Shaws ultimately did to Cathay — drive it out of business.
-That upstart studio was Golden Harvest, the eventual home of everyone from Bruce Lee to Jackie Chan.
+Cathay was sold to a young upstart studio that would eventually do to Shaw Brothers what the Shaws did to Cathay — drive it out of business.
+That upstart studio was Golden Harvest, the eventual home of, among others, Bruce Lee and Jackie Chan.

 But there for a while, no one could match Cathay in terms of star power and picture quality.
-And if your studio has to have a poster girl, you can sure do a heck of a lot worse than Grace Chang.
-It doesn’t take long to immediately fall in love with her and start putting her name atop your list of favorite actresses.
+And if your studio has to have a poster girl, you can sure do a lot worse than Grace Chang.
 There’s something special about her, something unique.
-She’s not a classic beauty, but that makes her beauty all the more memorable.
-Her popularity is, instead, driven by her undeniable charisma and overpowering charm.
-Where Hollywood (and indeed Hong Kong) was full of sultry sirens and bombshells, Grace Chang was the woman you could always trust to be your friend, to be dependable and friendly and down to earth.
+Her popularity was driven by her undeniable charisma, overpowering charm, and versatile singing voice.
+Where Hollywood (and indeed Hong Kong).
+Audiences thought of her as the woman you could always trust to be your friend, to be dependable and friendly and down to earth.
 You could also count on her to sing you a song.
-Unlike many actresses who were featured prominently in Hong Kong musicals, Grace could belt out her own tunes.
+And unlike many actresses who were featured prominently in Hong Kong musicals, Grace could belt out her own tunes.

-Grace was born in 1934 in Nanjing but grew up in Shanghai.
-It was there, in what was far and away the mainland’s most cosmopolitan and swinging city, that she trained in Peking Opera.
-After the tumult of World War II and the Chinese Civil War, Grace and her family moved to Hong Kong in 1949.
+She was born in 1934 in Nanjing but grew up in Shanghai.
+There, in China’s most cosmopolitan and swinging city, she trained in Peking Opera, which in those days often provided a path into the movies.
+In 1949, after the tumult of World War II and the Chinese Civil War, Grace and her family moved to Hong Kong.
 She made her film debut in Seven Sisters (1953) and joined MP & GI in 1955.
-Her film and singing careers soared after that, and she quickly became one of the top stars of stage and screen.
+Her film and singing careers soared after that, and she became one of the top stars of stage and screen.
 Her singing talent even garnered her an appearance on America’s Dinah Shore Show.
 She married in 1964, and like most Hong Kong actresses, her marriage heralded her virtual retirement from show business.
-She still makes occasional appearances though, and she’s left us a tremendous film legacy that new fans are only just now beginning to discover.
+She still makes occasional appearances though, and she left a tremendous legacy.

 All the boys at school fawn over Kia-ling, chief among them Peter Chan Ho.
-If you watch enough musicals and comedies from either Cathay or the Shaw Bros., you better get used to Peter Chan Ho.
-He seems to star in dang near every one of them, and for a relatively average looking guy, he’s managed to romance everyone from Grace Chang to Linda Lin Dai to Cheng Pei-pei.
-I really wish I had this guy’s agent.
-Peter’s a ubiquitous fixture in the musical films of the 60s and 70s, and he’s a pretty likable guy who emanates an everyman kind of charm.
-He’s not always believable in his roles, especially when he plays a lady killer kind of character, but he has a certain underdog charisma about him that, while not nearly as magical as Grace’s, makes you root for the guy.
-When Peter and the boys aren’t studying, and they rarely seem to study, they’re following Kia-ling around and urging her to sing and dance.
+If you watch enough musicals and comedies from either Cathay or Shaw Brothers, you’ll get to know Peter Chan Ho.
+He seems to star in dang near every one of them, and he’s managed to romance everyone from Grace Chang to Linda Lin Dai to Cheng Pei-pei.
+Peter is an ubiquitous fixture in the musical films of the ’60s and ’70s, and he’s a pretty likable guy who emanates an everyman kind of charm which, while not as magical as Grace’s, makes you root for him.
+When Peter and the boys aren’t studying — and they rarely seem to study — they’re following Kia-ling around and urging her to sing and dance.
 You know the scene.
-It’s been in countless musicals, and in the background is always a guy I simply know as Tennis Racket Lad.
-If you ever seen a musical comedy set at the beach, a college campus, or a summer resort, then you’ve probably spied the Tennis Racket Lad.
-He’s the guy in the chorus of nameless friends who, when song and dance breaks out, always has a tennis racket which he pretends to strum like a guitar.
-I’ve seen Tennis Racket lad in at least a dozen films, and I’m sure he shows up in a dozen more.
+It’s been in countless musicals, and in the background is always a guy I know simply as Tennis Racket Lad.
+If you’ve ever seen a musical set at the beach, a college campus, or a summer resort, then you’ve probably spied the Tennis Racket Lad.
+He’s the guy in the chorus of nameless friends who, when song and dance breaks out, always strums a tenns racket like a guitar.
+I’ve seen Tennis Racket lad in at least a dozen films, from multiple countries, and I’m sure he shows up in a dozen more.

 The musical numbers are nothing lavish.
 They’re fairly well grounded in reality and most take place in nightclubs, sporting fields, or people’s living rooms.
 The dances aren’t extravagant either, but instead look like something an actual person might do.
 Well, make that an actual person who knows how to mambo and cha-cha.
-If I was the “actual” person, it’d look less like a dance and more like some old man having a seizure.
-The fact that movie embraces these modern dances and modern modes of dress so energetically is also a mark of distinction.
-Many films of the era reflect old fashioned mores regarding singing and dancing, especially as a way of life.
+The fact that movie embraces these modern dances and modern modes of dress so energetically and is so youth-positive is also a mark of distinction.
+Many films of the 1950s reflected old-fashioned mores regarding singing and dancing, especially as a way of life.
 How many movies are there where a woman falls upon hard times and is forced to eek out an existence as a nightclub singer, a profession that garners her much attention but no respect?
 Kia-ling’s parents, on the other hand, break from tradition by enthusiastically supporting their daughter’s talents and preaching the benefits to mind and body of having some good, clean fun.
 It is another way in which her adopted parents symbolize the new, modern Hong Kong and new, modern ideas.
-By contrast, Kia-ling’s real mother is the type of lonely torch-singing forlorn woman we see in so many other movies.
-A product, if you will, of outdated thinking and ideals.
+By contrast, Kia-ling’s real mother (played by popular singer and eventual “most powerful woman in show business” Mona Fong, who became Sir Runrun Shaw’s wife and, eventually, the head of production at Shaw Brothers) is the type of lonely torch-singing forlorn woman we see in so many other movies — a product of outdated thinking and ideals.

 The supporting cast does their best to keep pace with the leading lady.
-Liu Enjia is wonderful as her father, Peter Chan Ho is likable as her boyfriend, and Kia-ling’s real mother is suitably tragic in true melodrama form.
-For an interesting Shaw Bros connection, future Shaw empress Mona Fong (who was one of the major players as a producer at Shaw Bros, and quite possibly as powerful – if not more powerful – than the brothers who lent the studio their name) makes an appearance as a singer in a nightclub Kia-ling visits in search of her real mother.
+Liu Enjia is wonderful as her father, Peter Chan Ho is likable as her boyfriend, and Mona Fong is suitably tragic in true melodrama form.
 The real shining star among the supporting cast is Kitty Ting Hao as Kia-ling’s younger sister.
 She’s cute and energetic, and her performance is superb.
 Tragically, she was one among many of the Cathay stars who had a rocky life and ended it via suicide.
 She died in Los Angeles in 1967 at the age of twenty-seven.
 Similar sad stories seem to plague far too many of the Cathay women.